Empirical Coordination over Markov Channel with Independent Source: Introduction

 To the best of our knowledge, this work is the first to study JSCC over Markov channels through the lens of coordination coding.
-Under our Markov channel model assumption, we derive single-letter inner and outer bounds that characterize the set of achievable joint distributions that can be arbitrarily well approximated by suitable coding schemes.
-To establish the inner bound, we introduce a new notion of typicality, the input-driven Markov typicality, and develop its fundamental properties, such as asymptotic equipartition property (AEP) and a packing lemma, etc..
-In contrast to the standard random-coding arguments for \ac{dmc} that rely on block independence in the block-Markov coding constructions, such as in \cite{le2015empirical, choudhuri2013causal}, this notion of typicality enables us to exploit the Markov channel structure directly, allowing the analysis to go beyond independence-based arguments while still recovering the results.
+Under our assumption of the Markov channel model, we derive single-letter inner and outer bounds that characterize the set of achievable joint distributions that can be arbitrarily well approximated by suitable coding schemes.
+To establish the inner bound, we introduce a new notion of typicality, the input-driven Markov typicality, and develop its fundamental properties, such as the asymptotic equipartition property (AEP) and packing lemma.
+In contrast to the standard random-coding arguments for \ac{dmc} that rely on block independence in the block-Markov coding constructions, such as in \cite{le2015empirical, choudhuri2013causal}, this notion of typicality enables us to exploit the Markov channel structure directly, allowing the analysis to go beyond the independence-based arguments while still recovering the same results.
 The outer bound shares the same information constraint expression as the inner bound, but is defined over a generally larger set of distributions.

 This paper is structured as follows: Our problem is formulated in Section \ref{sec: sys model}.
 Section \ref{sec: main results} presents our main results, which comprise the inner and outer bounds for the achievable distribution region.
-In the Appendices, we introduce the input-driven Markov typicality and prove the main results.
+In Section \ref{app: input-driven typicality}, we introduce the input-driven Markov typicality and then prove the main results in Section \ref{app: achievability} and \ref{app: converse}.